huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 ### Limits

-One can remark however that keys are stored in the RAM of the endpoint, which is not convenient for a production environment: at each restart, the keys are lost and need to be re-sent; Plus, when you have several machines to handle huge traffic, this RAM is not shared between the machines.
-Finally, the fact that the available CPU machines only provide 8 vCPUs at most for endpoints makes the execution time worse than if deployed on AWS machines.
+One can remark however that keys are stored in the RAM of the Endpoint, which is not convenient for a production environment: at each restart, the keys are lost and need to be re-sent; Plus, when you have several machines to handle huge traffic, this RAM is not shared between the machines.
+Finally, the fact that the available CPU machines only provide 8 vCPUs at most for Endpoints makes the execution time worse than if deployed on AWS machines.

 ## Preparing your own pre-compiled model